Magnus1781/AAA_CFD_postprocessing/README.md

 # Kinetic Energy Pipeline

 This pipeline calculates kinetic energy (KE) in vascular CFD simulations based on velocity fields and geometry.
+The metric was not included in the article as it is assumed to be strongly correlated to volume and Dmax, as the inflow profile were equal in all simulations, making it sort of uninteresting.

 ## 📋 Workflow Overview